felixaschultz/intastellar-cookie-solutions/README.md

 * English

 You can read more about the cookie banner under: https://www.intastellarsolutions.com/gdpr-cookiebanner (danish).
+This banner is free to use as long as the powered by logo is not removed.
+We are glad if you want to contribuate to this project so we can develop it further and we can make it secure.

 ## Technologies
 This project i created with: